couchbaselabs/couchbase-lite-multipeer-sync-sample/README.md

 - **Peer Discovery & Advertising:**
   - Advertises the local peer and searches for other peers offering the same service type.
-  - Establishes and manages connections among peers, enabling each peer to connect with all discovered peers in a simple full mesh topology.
+  - Establishes and manages connections among peers, enabling each peer to connect with all discovered peers in a simple fully connected topology.
-  - The full mesh topology as implemented in this sample is generally suitable for a small number of peers.
-For a larger number of peers, it is more efficient to select a subset of peers to act as advertiser peers, forming a cluster of server peers.
-This approach reduces the network traffic and complexity of maintaining connections.

 - **Peer Role:**
   - **One-Way Connections:** In a peer-to-peer connection, one peer acts as a listener (passive peer) and the other as a replicator (active peer).